 A healthy immune system is our body’s defence against colds, flus and other infections that may stop us enjoying life.
 Keeping healthy is one way we can make sure our immune system is working properly.
-Making sure our defences are strong to resist viruses, like COVID-19, and the usual seasonal flu, coughs and colds.
+Making sure our defenses are strong to resist viruses, like COVID-19, and the usual seasonal flu, coughs and colds.

 Our skin is an important part of our immune system, creating a barrier between viruses and bacteria outside and our organs and tissues inside.
 The moist membranes in our mouth and nose are also an important barrier in our immune system.
 The rest of our immune system includes immune cells and organs including our lymph glands, tonsils, adenoids, bone marrow and digestive system.